Molten Sea: In rabbinical literature

 The basin contained water sufficient for two thousand baths.
 Adding to its Biblical description, according to the Talmud, the laver was not entirely round; the upper two-fifths were round, but the lower three were square.

 The symbolism and specific appearance of the brazen sea is described in detail in the Midrash Tadshe.
-The sea represented the world and the ten ells of diameter corresponded to the ten Sefirot; it was round at the top (according to the Talmud passage above cited), as the heavens are round, and the specific curvature reflected the Hebrew zodiac (Mazzaloth).
+The sea represented the world and the ten ells of diameter corresponded to the ten Sefirot; it was round at the top (according to the Talmud passage above cited), as the heavens are round, and the specific curvature reflected the Hebrew zodiac (Mazzaroth).
 The depth of the sea was five ells, corresponding to the distance of five hundred years' journey between heaven and earth.
 The two rows of colocynths (knops) below the rim were symbolic of the sun (greater light) and the moon (lesser light).
 The band of thirty ells around it corresponded to the Ten Commandments, to the ten words of God at the creation of the world, and to the ten Sefirot: for the world can exist only when the Ten Commandments are observed, and the ten Sefirot as well as the ten words of God were the instruments of the Creation.
 The twelve oxen on which the sea rested represented the Twelve Tribes of Israel.
 It contained 2,000 baths (cubic measures), for the world will sustain him who keeps the Torah, which was created 2,000 years before the world.

 The Laver of the Tabernacle

 In the Priestly Code of Exodus, instead of the Molten Sea is described a bronze laver (basin), which was to rest on a bronze foot (presumably meaning a stand).
 The text explains that this laver was to be used for the Israelite priests to wash their hands and feet when they entered the sanctuary.

 This is confirmed in a later part of the Priestly Code, in the passage describing the actual installation of the Tabernacle furniture.

 The size and shape of this laver are not mentioned anywhere in the Bible, and nor are those of its stand, unlike the case for the Molten Sea.
-By contrast, the special golden candlestick is described by the Priestly Code, but not in the description of Solomon's temple.
+By contrast, the Temple Menorah is described by the Priestly Code, but not in the description of Solomon's temple.
 It might therefore be the case that the laver and the candlestick are somehow the same object.